CATHOLIC CIVICS: Good Government 101

 Note that we are each of us called to promote the common good according to our positions and roles in life.
 Living in a democracy, as we do, this means that we must consider acting in multiple ways, through multiple roles.

-At a minimum, we must vote.
+At a bare minimum, we must vote, and we must do so responsibly.
 We will only have governments that reflect the values we feel they should reflect to the extent that we meaningfully participate in voting.
 This means that we must inform ourselves concerning the social teachings of the Church and concerning the relevant issues; must consider the positions and statements of the various candidates and their parties; prayerfully discern the vote that will be most pleasing to God, and then vote.

 But that is only the minimum.
 Many of us are capable of more.
 We can, for example, and in accordance with our positions and roles in life: